-Catherine Alexander, careers adviser here at the Careers Service, shares her best advice on video interviews and reasonable adjustments
+Catherine Alexander, careers adviser here at the Careers Service, shares her best advice on video interviews and adjustments

 Video interviews happen in two main formats: